Matt-A-Bennett/todo-tool/README.md

 mkdir ~/Documents/my_work_repository/.todo_files
 ```

-Next, create a 'dirs_to_search.txt' file like before with one or more absolute
+Next, create a 'dirs_to_search.txt' file [like before](#getting-started) with
-paths (one path per line, no trailing slash) to directories that may contain
+one or more absolute paths (one path per line, no trailing slash) to
-.md files which may contain a todo list item that you wish to track.
-It's no
+directories that may contain .md files which may contain a todo list item that
-problem to have non-existent directories in this file (and this may well be the
+you wish to track.
+It's no problem to have non-existent directories in this
-case if you have different directories on your machines).
-In my case it would
+file (and this may well be the case if you have different directories that you
-be:
+want to search on your machines).
+In my case it would be:

 ```console
 user@host:~$ cd ~/Documents/my_work_repository/.todo_files
 user@host:~$ touch dirs_to_search.txt
 ```

 Lastly, in your .bashrc, set the TODO_PATH to point to this directory.
-In my case
+In my
-that would be:
+case that would be:

 ```bash
 export TODO_PATH='~/Documents/my_work_repository/.todo_files'
 ```
 That's it!
 Now every time you run the todo command, the master todo list will
 accumulate and retain todo items found on any machine.
-Also, you

 ## Features to be added
 - Argument to increase/deadline of particular items by specified number of days